patel-ab/gameXplorer/README.md

 - **Favorites Management**: Add and manage your favorite games in a personalized list.
 - **Dynamic Display**: Dynamically display game details using an image slider and visually engaging elements.
 - **Login & Signup**: Secure user authentication with the ability to save user-specific preferences and data.
-- **Responsive Design**: Optimized for both desktop and mobile viewing.

 ---